| |

 institutions served an essential function in the city especially during

+the frequent calamities that afflicted Medieval society.
 The hospital was at first just one of several institutions making up the

 city's health system but it was to become, especially during the